vitotai/BrewPiLess/doc/iSpindelSupport.md

 y = y[i-1] + a ( x - y[i-1] )
 It is usually set to 1/f.
 So, 1/60 for one minute reporting period, and 1/6 for 10 minute reporteing period.

-Note: enabling iSpindel setting only enables the initial display of iSpindel status.
-The gravity report will be processed even when the option is OFF.

 [calibrationSG.htm in /extra folder](extra/calibrationSG.htm) is an utility HTML file which can be used to derive the coefficients instead of using the excel from iSpindel.